ISL 2018-19: Kerala Blasters' Zakeer Mundampara handed six-month ban; Carlos Calvo & Mailson Alves suspended! | Goal.com

 Kerala Blasters’ Zakeer Mundampara has been handed a six-month ban by the All India Football Federation (AIFF) Disciplinary Committee on Tuesday.

-Zakeer Mundampara was charged of violent behaviour against referee Umesh Bora in the last match of Indian Super League (ISL) 2018/19 season before the winter break against Mumbai City FC on December 16.
+Zakeer Mundampara was charged with violent conduct against referee Umesh Bora in the last match of Indian Super League (ISL) 2018/19 season before the winter break against Mumbai City FC on December 16.

 The Kerala midfielder was shown a second yellow and subsequently a red card by the referee for a rough tackle on Mumbai’s Rafael Bastos near the centre circle.
 As Bora showed the red card, a furious Mundampara picked the ball and threw it on the referee’s face in an aggressive manner.